mdmogli/puppet-exam-prep/content/Language/defined_types.md

 [INDEX](../../README.md)

 ## Overview
 Code that we can use repeatedly with different parameters within our module avoiding the multiple class declaration.
+Classes are singleton, you cannot redeclare a class multiple times.
+Definde types behave like resources.

 ## Create a new define type
 ```bash